 - A master degree in a relevant field of study.
-Relevant educational backgrounds include, but are not limited to: interaction design, human-computer interaction, product design, social sciences and behavioral sciences.
+Relevant educational backgrounds include, but are not limited to: design (interaction-, product- and co-design etc.), human-computer interaction, architecture, social sciences and behavioral sciences.

 - Applicants must document well-developed analytical and problem solving skills, be motivated for doing research, and be able to work independently (short essay).

 - Good written and oral English skills.